weaversa/cryptol-course/labs/Transposition/CommonProperties.md

 Lambda functions are fun, but in order to reuse them, we would need to name them.
-We could be silly and just assign directly to these lambda functions, filling in other parameters as necessary (and renaming some variables for some reason)...
+We could be silly and just assign directly to these lambda functions, filling in other parameters as necessary...

 | Proof | Invocation |
 |-|-|